Create New Block

 Here you will find the description on how new blocks structure should be configured

-IMPORTANT: To write new blocks on the blockchain, an administrator must first register a public key and thus obtain the necessary permissions, please see the section.
+IMPORTANT: To write new blocks on the blockchain, an administrator must first register a public key and thus obtain the necessary permissions, please see the Authentication section.

 Requirements